By Alan K. Lee

 Music is an essential component of the spirit of the Big Easy.
 Whether it’s traditional Cajun fiddle tunes, blues, jazz, swamp rock, zydeco, country, or a fusion of some or all of those genres, music permeates the city.
 Street performers are a common sight in the French Quarter any time of the day or night.
 And there are probably hundreds of clubs throughout the city offering live performances late into the night, every night.
 Take in as much of the music as you can while you’re there because it’s such a vital component of the city’s spirit.

 Gig Harbor, Washington is located on Puget Sound near Tacoma.
-My first visit came only about five years ago.
+My first visit came about eight years ago.
 At the time it was one of the few towns on Puget Sound that I had not explored.
 I had heard testimonials to the town’s charm.
 And charming it is, at least the historic downtown along the waterfront.
 Like

 The museum is located where Donkey Creek flows into the harbor, and when the salmon are spawning you can watch them swimming upstream from viewing platforms in Donkey Creek Park, across Harborview Drive from the museum.